On Primes of Ordinary and Hodge-Witt Reduction: Primes of Hodge-Witt reduction

-\begin{remark}[Joshi-Rajan] A list of all the smooth complete intersection in $\P^n$ which are of Hodge level $\leq 1$ is given in \cite{rapoport72} and one knows from \cite{suwa93} that complete intersections of Hodge level 1 are Hodge-Witt. \end{remark}
+\begin{remark}[Joshi-Rajan] A list of all the smooth complete intersection in $\P^n$ which are of Hodge level $\leq 1$ is given in \cite[Table 1]{rapoport72}.
+By \cite[Th\'eor\`eme 2.2]{illusie90a} a general, smooth complete intersection of dimension $n$ in $\P^{n+d}$ is ordinary and hence general, smooth complete intersections of Hodge level $\leq 1$ given in \cite[Table 1]{rapoport72} are Hodge-Witt.
+In the notation of \cite{rapoport72} one can verify, using \cite{suwa93}, that all smooth complete intersections Hodge level one are Hodge-Witt except possibly $V_n(2,2), V_n(2,2,2)$.
+It seems reasonable to expect that the result is true even for these cases at least for large characteristics. \end{remark}

-\begin{remark} In \cite{joshi00b} we have answered the Question~\ref{hodge-level} affirmatively for $\dim(X)=3$ where the Hodge level condition is automatic. \end{remark}
+\begin{remark} In \cite{joshi07} we have answered the Question~\ref{hodge-level} affirmatively for $\dim(X)=3$ where the Hodge level condition is automatic. \end{remark}

+\bthm Let $X/K$ be a smooth, projective and Fano variety of dimension three over a number field $K$.
+Then $X/K$ has Hodge level at most one and $X$ has Hodge-Witt reduction modulo all but finitely many primes of $K$. \ethm \bp This uses methods of \cite{joshi04b}.
+From \cite{rapoport72}, $X$ has Hodge level at most one if